 Property photos are the number one most valuable attribute of online listings.
 Be sure to always use bright, neat, and professional looking photos that highlight unique features of a property.
 A great picture can spark the interest of a potential customer, which may be the deciding factor in whether they will click on your listing to find out more, or move on.
 Take a couple extra minutes to optimize your photos because they can be just the thing to turn a listing into a sold property.

 Incorporating a video in your listings cannot be stressed enough.
-Click here to sell house fast by owner in Volunteer, Tennessee.
+Click here to.
 Creating an effective video is more than just a boring room to room view of each room.
 Get creative by adding music, or some other interactive feature to make the video more enjoyable and also consider adding clips from the popular neighborhood areas, that show them why it they should want your house to be their new home.

 During the home buying process consumers will search through the same listings over and over again in hopes that they will come across their dream home.
 Don’t let your listings go stale.
 Switch up your photos, highlight different property features.
 Don’t forget to make it known that the price has dropped, if you have lowered it.
 Make sure it is in bold.
 Even the slightest change could mean a world of a difference to someone ready, eager, and waiting to buy a home.